- Board of Directors

 Using the risk evaluation as fundamental with the adoption of Internal Control Integrated Framework issued by the Committee of Sponsoring Organisations of the Treadway Commission (the “COSO”), the Company established internal control systems based on the following five fundamental components:

-The followings were the major significant risks which the Company might encounter and its countermeasures in 2020:
+The followings were the major significant risks which the Company encountered and its countermeasures in 2021:

 The Chinese government will continue to promote the policies such as the opening of telecommunications industry to foreign and private capital, “Speed Upgrade and Tariff Reduction” and adjustments to interconnection settlement in domestic telecommunication services.
 These regulatory policies will bring new development opportunities to the Company while also bringing challenges.
 The Company will pay close attention to changes in regulatory policies and respond to the relevant impacts of regulatory policy adjustments in a timely manner.

 With the rapid development of digital economy and information communication technologies, the state and the society have widely attached importance on user information security of telecom operators, with more stringent legal monitoring in the coming future.
 The Company has a large number of application systems which contain enormous user data.
 Data security is a major challenge due to the size, costs and difficulty in data protection.
 The Company attaches great importance to network and information security, with the aim to strictly comply with laws and regulations and strengthen the security of communication network operation and management of information security in line with the concept of holistic view of national security.